 Now available from Cascade Books, Perspective Criticism: Point of View and Evaluative Guidance in Biblical Narrative, a full-length treatment of this methodology of point-of-view analysis.
 This book is designed as an introduction to analyzing point-of-view crafting in biblical narratives, setting out the full range of storytelling devices used in the manipulation of point of view.
-One such device was covered in the Oct 4/12 post, that is, a storyteller having the readers follow a particular character for a significant stretch of a narrative.
+One such device was covered in Why Do We Pull for Jesus, that is, a storyteller having the readers follow a particular character for a significant stretch of a narrative.
 This placing of the readers in a position at the side of the character reflects one of the dynamics on the “spatial” plane of point-of-view crafting.
-Further, the Oct 25/12 post features a storyteller’s ability to have readers experience events through a certain character’s point of view simply by limiting the amount of information the readers receive to the level possessed by the character–a dynamic on the “informational” plane of point of view.
+Further, Who Knew What When features a storyteller’s ability to have readers experience events through a certain character’s point of view simply by limiting the amount of information the readers receive to the level possessed by the character–a dynamic on the “informational” plane of point of view.
 There are six planes all together on which point of view functions, and a full chapter is devoted to each one.

 Film plays a significant role in the book.
 Most of the posts in this blog make reference to movies; indeed, “point of view on SCREEN” constitutes one of the blog categories.
 There is substantial overlap between the workings of point of view in biblical narratives and the workings of point of view in film, and because a moving picture is worth a thousand words, it was decided that movie scenes would serve as effective illustrations for the discussions of point of view in these blog entries.
 This is also the case with the book; coverage of the various facets of point-of-view dynamics in the first nine chapters features discussions of films–fifty in all–including a chapter-long analysis of the point-of-view crafting of a sequence from Butch Cassidy and the Sundance Kid.

-Perspective Criticism is available at the publisher’s website (click HERE) for $16 (20% off the retail price).
+Perspective Criticism is available at the publisher’s website for $16 (20% off the retail price).